Powering Thriving Communities: Efficient Appliances for Climate Change Adaptation and Resilience

 Solar appliances drive economic growth

-For Facility grantees like Baridi, Irri-hub, and Koolboks, this kind of transformative impact drives the work they do.
+For Facility grantees like Baridi, Irri-hub, and Koolboks, this kind of transformative impact is what drives their work.

 Baridi supplies solar-powered chilling technologies to smallholder farmers in Kenya, ensuring that their hard-earned produce remains fresh and market-ready.